Home Majors Agricultural Mechanization

 Across 10 schools, Agricultural Mechanization graduates earn an average of $56,147 per year in their first year after graduation.
 Earnings range from $28,227 to $73,053 depending on the school.

-What is the AI automation risk for Agricultural Mechanization?
+What's the top-ranked school for Agricultural Mechanization?

 What's the outlook for a Agricultural Mechanization degree?